Cysharp/MemoryPack/README.md

 ---
 Payload size depends on the target value; unlike JSON, there are no keys and it is a binary format, so the payload size is likely to be smaller than JSON.

-For those with varint encoding, such as MessagePack and Protobuf, MemoryPack tends to be larger if ints are used a lot (in MemoryPack, ints are always 4 bytes due to fixed size encoding, while MsgPack is 1~5 bytes).
+For those with variant encoding, such as MessagePack and Protobuf, MemoryPack tends to be larger if ints are used a lot (in MemoryPack, ints are always 4 bytes due to fixed size encoding, while MsgPack is 1~5 bytes).

 float and double are 4 bytes and 8 bytes in MemoryPack, but 5 bytes and 9 bytes in MsgPack.
 So MemoryPack is smaller, for example, for Vector3 (float, float, float) arrays.